Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Experiments

-\mysubsubsection{Results on Spatial Reasoning Tasks} \myparagraph{Our method achieves state-of-the-art performance on VSI-Bench.} We present the detailed comparison with the top-tier models in Table \ref{tab:vsibench}.
-As shown in the table, our model achieves state-of-the-art performance with an average score of 46.1 among all compared models, even surpassing the best-performing proprietary model, Gemini-1.5 Pro.
-Remarkably, our model secures the highest score in counting and room size estimation, reaching 66.4\% and 56.3\%, respectively.
-This highlights the model's strong capability in understanding and interpreting scene configurations.
+\mysubsubsection{Results on Spatial Reasoning Tasks} \myparagraph{\model{} achieves state-of-the-art performance on VSI-Bench.} A detailed comparison with leading models is presented in Table \ref{tab:vsibench}.
+As shown in the table, our 4B model achieves an impressive average accuracy of 47.3\%, outperforming all competitors, including the leading proprietary model, Gemini-1.5 Pro.
+Futhermore, our 8B model sets a new state-of-the-art performance with an average accuracy of 50.7\%.
+These results underscore the model's strong capability in understanding and reasoning from monocular videos.

-\myparagraph{Our model generalizes well across distinct data sources.} To investigate the generalization ability of our method, we also evaluate our approach on the spatial reasoning benchmarks with different data sources.
-CV-Bench is constructed by repurposing the traditional CV datasets (\ie, ADE20K, COCO, and Omni3D) to a vision-centric MLLM benchmark.
-As illustrated in Table \ref{tab:cvbench}, our method achieves the highest accuracy on 3D tasks at 91.3\%.
-BLINK (spatial subset) comprises a wide range of image sources, including Wild6D \cite{ze2022wild6d}, VSR \cite{liu2023vsr}, and Depth in the Wild \cite{chen2016depth_in_the_wild}.
-Moreover, we present the results on BLINK in Table \ref{tab:blink}.
-Our 4B model achieves the highest score on relative depth at 79.8, surpassing GPT-4o by 5.6.
+\myparagraph{Our model demonstrates generalization across distinct data sources.} To access the generalization capability of our method, we evaluate our approach on a spatial reasoning benchmark with different data sources, CV-Bench.
+This benchmark is constructed by repurposing the traditional CV datasets (\ie, ADE20K, COCO, and Omni3D) to a vision-centric MLLM benchmark.
+As illustrated in Table \ref{tab:cvbench}, our method achieves the highest accuracy on 3D tasks at 91.1\%.
 These results demonstrate our model can also generalize well across the spatial reasoning benchmarks with out-of-the-domain data sources.

-\myparagraph{A small amount of training data suffices for strong performance.} Unlike SPAR~\cite{spar}, which relies on a massive 2 million samples for pre-training, our approach demonstrates that leveraging just a small amount of data (3\% of SPAR-7M) can achieve strong performance by effectively capturing the embedded visual geometry.
-This finding highlights the importance of explicit modeling 3D visual geometry in MLLMs.
-Furthermore, reducing the amount of fine-tuning data helps mitigate distribution drift from the original MLLM, thereby enhancing its generalization capability.

-\mysubsubsection{Results on Generic Multimodal Benchmarks}
+\subsubsection{Results on Generic Multimodal Benchmarks}